Education4Climate/Education4Climate/src/crawl/README.md

+### Scrapy

+All crawlers are developped using the Scrapy Python library.
+For more information, check: https://scrapy.org/.

-### Aric's comment: Why not to use a 'hand-made' launcher and how to do then?
+### Why you should not use a 'hand-made' launcher and how to do then?

 #### Why?
 Because if you do, you are not using the parametrization of the scraper.